 By combining both the High and Low route options of the Ayrshire Coastal Path at Largs, you can create this circular route to the top of Knock Hill (268m / 879 ft) and back again.
-An easy first stage along Largs esplanade soon gives way to farm tracks and boggy hillside paths before a steep ascent to the summit trig point.
+An easy first stage along Largs esplanade soon gives way to farm tracks and boggy hillside paths before a short ascent to the summit trig point.
 Enjoy panoramic views across the Firth of Clyde to the Cowal Peninsula, southern Highlands, Isle of Cumbrae and Arran, as well as down into the town of Largs itself.
 The descent takes you West across farmland and through pleasant woodland then along a minor road behind Knock Castle.

 Dog-friendly walk (some livestock possible at Brisbane Mains Farm and on the open hillside, please be a responsible dog owner)

 Public car park at Largs seafront, just off A78/Gallowgate Street (KA30 8BG) – chargeable.
 Regular bus and train services to Largs.
 Largs train station is a 500m walk from the start point of the walk.